-Microsoft has a strong suite for as well the back-end as the front-end functionality of a Business Intelligence (Microsoft BI architecture) & Performance Management architecture. element61 expertise covers the complete end-to-end technology stack.
+Microsoft has a strong suite for the back-end as well as the front-end functionality of a Business Intelligence (Microsoft BI architecture) & Performance Management architecture. element61 expertise covers the complete end-to-end technology stack.

-- Integration Services: Integration Services is the ETL tool from Microsoft.
+- Integration Services: integration Services is the ETL tool from Microsoft.
 It's an enterprise grade tool for extracting, transforming and loading your data warehouse.
-Next to it's nice features as Persistent Caching, parameterization and many others it is also highly extendable to your specific needs.
+Next to its nice features as Persistent Caching, parameterization and many others, it is also highly extendable to your specific needs.

 - Analysis Services: composed with the OLAP/cubes solution of Microsoft or with the Tabular model, using in-memory columnar storage.

 - Reporting Services: the Microsoft solution for all your reporting needs.
 This comes with its own reporting portal environment where you can run the reports online or schedule them to be automatically delivered to a central folder or your mail box.
-Next to the standard reporting portal you can also choose to incorporate reporting services in your SharePoint environment.
+Next to the standard reporting portal, you can also choose to incorporate reporting services in your SharePoint environment.
 Reporting Services also delivers mobile reporting capabilities.

 - Microsoft Excel: is the most commonly used "Business Intelligence" solution today.
-It is a powerful application that provides all the functionality you need in orderto create spreadsheets, analyze data, and share information in a manageable environment.
-On top of Analysis Services one can easily create and use reports that include formatted tables, graphs and rich data visualization.
+It is a powerful application that provides all the functionality you need in order to create spreadsheets, analyze data, and share information in a manageable environment.
+On top of Analysis Services, one can easily create and use reports that include formatted tables, graphs and rich data visualization.
 Excel comes also packed with self-service capabilities through the tools Power Query, Power Pivot and Power View.
-MS Excel nowadays also has - quite unknown- easy-to-use data mining capabilities, which enable predictive analysis at every desktop.
+Nowadays, MS Excel also has - quite unknown- easy-to-use data mining capabilities, which enable predictive analysis at every desktop.
 By harnessing the data mining algorithms of Microsoft SQL Server Analysis Services, business users can quickly gain valuable insight into complex sets of data with just a few mouse clicks.
 All this information can then be shared and viewed in your corporate SharePoint environment.

-- SharePoint:From allknowledge management functionalities Microsoft SharePoint offers, for Business Intelligence probably the most important featureis to facilitate the collaboration between individuals and teams in your organization.
-With SharePoint a portal can be created, where all information -to make important corporate decisions- is accessible from one single location.
+- SharePoint: from all knowledge management functionalities Microsoft SharePoint offers, the most important feature for Business Intelligence is probably to facilitate the collaboration between individuals and teams in your organization.
+With SharePoint a portal can be created, where all information to make important corporate decisions is accessible from one single location.
 Next to uploading important business data documents to be shared with all stakeholders of the information, you can also analyze data online or open reports created in Reporting Services.
 You can also open Excel files online in Excel Services.
-Finally, users can create their own pages or dashboards with a mix of scorecards, filter, charts and data.
+Finally, users can create their own pages or dashboards with a mix of scorecards, filters, charts and data.